With DubBot, you can configure automated accessibility testing for your web development site, in most cases, even if it's behind a login.

 For DubBot to access your development site, you might need to ignore robots.txt.
 To do this, navigate to Settings and then to the Advanced tab in the DubBot app.
 Uncheck Obey robots.txt.

-If access to your development site remains unavailable for the DubBot crawler, it could indicate that our crawler is being blocked.
-To address this, your server administrator can allow-list our crawler with the following static IPs:
+If your development site remains inaccessible to the DubBot crawler, it may indicate that our crawler is being blocked.
+To address this, your server administrator can allow-list our crawler with the following static IPs and user agent.

 Crawling Authentication

 If your development site requires a username and password to login, DubBot may still be able to crawl by enabling crawler authentication.
-If this setting is not available on your Advanced tab in the Site settings, you will need to reach out to DubBot Support to get that feature set up in your organization's account.
+If this setting is not available on your Advanced tab in Site settings, contact DubBot Support to have it set up in your organization's account.

-You can find more details on how to use crawler authentication with DubBot in our Crawling Behind Log in Help Article.
+You can find more details on how to use crawler authentication with DubBot in our Crawling Behind a Login help article.

 Still Need Help?